RealDoigt/General-Purpose-Shell/doc/spec.md

 #### Reference

-The reference (`ref`) modifer marks a parameter as holding the address of a variable (also known as a pointer in other languages) rather than a hold a copy of its value.
-This means that if the parameter's value is modified, the variable used in the function call is also modified for example:
+The reference (`ref`) modifer marks a parameter as holding the address of a variable (also known as a pointer in other languages) rather than hold a copy of its value.
+This means that if the parameter's value is modified, the variable used in the function call is also modified, for example:

 ```sh
 void(ref int i) myFun = {i = 1;};